pranavraok/pranavraok/README.md

   - 💼 Building innovative solutions at the intersection of tech and real-world problems
   - 🌱 Exploring new technologies and frameworks
-  - 💬 Ask me about **React, Next.js, ML, Flutter,Deployment or Startup Strategy**
+  - 💬 Ask me about **React, Next.js, ML, Flutter, Deployment or Startup Strategy**
   - 📫 Reach me at: **pranavraok18@gmail.com**
   - ⚡ Fun fact: **I thrive under pressure and love turning bugs into features!**